Senneseph/AngularPress/SETUP_COMPLETE.md

 ## Success! ✅

-Your Angular Press application is now running with:
+Your AngularPress application is now running with:
 - ✅ MySQL database with WordPress-compatible schema
 - ✅ NestJS API with JWT authentication
 - ✅ Angular 19 frontend with hot reload